 Select Magazine and Newspaper Articles

 Here are samples of some of the articles I've published on topics as diverse as space, underwater exploration, aviation firsts, mysterious disappearances, record-setting voyages, and unusual inventions in the fields of transportation, medicine, and energy.
-You can read the article by clicking the Learn More button under the respective magazine cover.
+You can read the article by clicking the Learn More button under the respective image or magazine cover.

 Mystery of the Ghost Blimp: How did the two-man crew of the Navy’s L-8 vanish without a trace in 1942?